Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: GMM-based point cloud registration

 where $\mathbf{c}_k \in \mathbb{R}^3$ is the center of the kernel, and $\Sigma$ determines the width of the ``Gaussian bell".
 Intuitively speaking, each generalized moment with the kernel \eqref{eq: gaussian rbf} captures the local features of the distributions $\mu$ around the center $\mathbf{c}_k$, since the value of $\phi_k(\mathbf{x})$ decays exponentially fast as $\mathbf{x}$ leaves the center $\mathbf{c}_k$.
 And by placing the centers $\mathcal{P}_c:=\{\mathbf{c}_k\}_{k=1}^\kappa$ in the 3D space of point cloud, we can capture the global ``features" in the points distribution.

-Next, we shall choose the centers $\mathcal{P}_c:=\{\mathbf{c}_k\}_{k=1}^\kappa$ and $\Sigma$ to ensure the effectiveness and efficiency of such ``feature capture".
+Next, we shall choose the centers $\{\mathbf{c}_k\}_{k=1}^\kappa$ and $\Sigma$ to ensure the effectiveness and efficiency of such ``feature capture".
 To this end, we adopt an adaptive strategy for selecting the centers of the Gaussian RBF kernels based on the density of the input point cloud.
 More specifically, if the point cloud is sparse or contains points fewer than a predefined threshold, then each point will serve as a center.
 This ensures a more effective ``feature capture" using the generalized Gaussian RBF moments -- if the centers are not placed carefully when the point clouds are sparse, then most of the empirical Gaussian RBF moments would be almost zero.
 On the other hand, for denser point clouds, we apply $k$-means clustering to select a compact set of representative centers.
 This ensures that the centers are placed at where the points are dense to extract local ``features" of the point cloud distribution, while keeping a reasonable number of centers (order of moments) so that we can have a tolerable computational cost.
-After we choose the centers $\mathcal{P}_c:=\{\mathbf{c}_k\}_{k=1}^\kappa$, the parameter $\Sigma$ is determined empirically in our experiments.
+After we choose the centers $\{\mathbf{c}_k\}_{k=1}^\kappa$, the parameter $\Sigma$ is determined empirically in our experiments.

-\subsection{Transformation Estimation}
+\subsection{Transformation estimation}

 We now start to construct the optimization problem that matches the moments and estimate the ``true" rigid transformation $\theta_0$.
 Note that as expressed in \eqref{eq: target moment} and \eqref{eq: trans source moment}, both $\mE_\mu[\phi_k(\mathbf{y})]$ and $\mE_{\mu\circ T_0}[\phi_k(T(\mathbf{x};\theta_0))]$ equal to $m_k^\mu$.
 Hence, the two empirical approximations $\hat{m}_k(\mathcal{Y})$ and $\hat{m}_k(T(\mathcal{X};\theta_0))$ should coincide since they both approximate the same $m_k^\mu$.
-Therefore, we can estimate the optimal transformation by minimizing the difference between the empirical moments of the transformed source and those of the target with respect to the parameter $\theta$.
+Therefore, we can estimate the optimal transformation by minimizing the moment matching loss, which is the difference between the empirical moments of the transformed source and those of the target with respect to the parameter $\theta$.
 In particular, we use the least-square loss

 where $\hat{m}_k(\cdot)$ denotes the $k$-th order empirical moment of order $k$.
 By substituting the expressions \eqref{eq: target moment}, \eqref{eq: trans source moment} and \eqref{eq: gaussian rbf} into \eqref{eq: cost function}, we obtain the optimization that we actually solve to estimate the rigid transformation $\theta_0$